This is another topic that has been heavily requested by you guys.

 To do this, the best split you can use is push pull legs, which I’ve gone over extensively in the past.

-I won’t go over all the specifics on what push pull legs is, but it’s just a way to split up your workouts into different body parts.
+I won’t go over all the specifics on what push pull legs is, but it’s just a way to split up your workouts into different muscle groups.

 Because of how it’s setup, you get a lot of overlap between similar muscle groups, so you can spend more time recovering before your next training session.

-Here’s an example of the body parts you’ll be hitting each day of your training week.
+Here’s an example of the major muscle groups you’ll be hitting each training session during your training week.

 - Sunday – Push 1 – Chest, Shoulders, Triceps, Traps